 The declaration of a dividend creates a debt owing to a holder of a share.
 Such a debt arises out of a formal act performed by a company.
-15 A dividend declared by a company that is not listed is generally due on the date on which the dividend is declared even if it is stipulated to be payable on a later date.
-In the case of a listed company a dividend declared is generally due to holders of shares listed in the share register only on the "last day to register" with payment to follow at a later specified date.
+A dividend declared by a company that is not listed is generally due on the date on which the dividend is declared even if it is stipulated to be payable on a later date.
+A dividend declared by a listed company is generally due to holders of shares listed in the share register only on the "record date", with payment to follow at a later specified date.